TrustInSoft/demos/subtle-ub/README.md

 With that compiler, you'll notice that variables `data` and `name` are implanted differently in memory (`name` address is below/before `data`, whereas with **gcc** it was above/after) and because of that `name` is not overwritten (but that's pure luck... or unpredictability... or anything but determinism, that is, the essence of an Undefined Behavior)

-### Variation 2: Keep same compiler, change the code in an theoretically innocuous way
+### Variation 2: Keep same compiler, change the code in a theoretically innocuous way

-Let's make a change to the code, that's supposed to have absolutely no effect on the test outcome.
+Let's make a change to the code, that would be supposed to have absolutely no effect on the test outcome.
 Let's set variable `name` to `TrustInSoft` instead of `Olivier`.
 Just like for the 1st **gcc** test above you would expect that after calling `increment_array()`, `name` should be corrupted because of the buffer overflow, and hold the value `UrustInSoft`.